Adapting Your Work to Climate Change: Freshwater Future’s Spring Climate Symposium

 Overview

 Climate change doesn’t mean that you have to panic or close your eyes and pretend it isn’t happening.
 This workshop is designed to provide an understanding of the basic approaches and tools to begin to incorporate climate change into your existing conservation efforts.
 We will explore key concepts in adaptation; approaches to communicating about climate change; and available tools and resources to help you move forward.
 The session will also include a climate change clinic in which participants will start applying adaptation principles to their own conservation project ideas.
+Participants should be prepared to briefly describe their own work.
+Come ready to brainstorm, leave ready to act.

 Note: We are still finalizing the Freshwater Future/EcoAdapt Climate Adaptation Workbook, and will post a PDF version when it’s finalized.
 Keep an eye on this site!